 The best used DSLRs can prove a real bargain as more and more users trade them in for newer mirrorless models.
-Jon Stapley reveals the best used DSLR bargains that deliver real photographic quality at a knock down price.
+Jon Stapley reveals the best used DSLR bargains that deliver real photographic quality at knock down prices.

 The big names in the DSLR world are, of course, Canon and Nikon.
-Don’t forget that Pentax has also made some great DSLRs, and is in fact still making them.
+Pentax has also made some great DSLRs, and in fact still makes them.
 Meanwhile, it’s easy to forget that Sony for a while had its own DSLR range, though its Alpha SLTs (Single Lens Translucent mirror cameras) were more of a DSLR/mirrorless crossover – though still had that classic DSLR design and handling.

-We’ve roughly ordered our guide from cheaper cameras to the most expensive, to make it easier to locate something to your budget.
-It’s also worth noting that all our listed prices are body-only – so you’ll need to factor in lens prices if you’re starting afresh.
+We’ve ordered our guide roughly from cheaper cameras to the most expensive, to make it easier to locate something to your budget.
+It’s also worth noting that our listed prices are for body-only – so you’ll need to factor in lens prices if you’re starting afresh.

 How to choose the best used DSLR?